Regular Diet

 Stage Three – Regular Consistency Foods

 This stage is reflective of how you will eat “regularly” as a person who has had Bariatric Surgery.
 It is important to consume at least three balanced, nutrient dense meals while always focusing on getting enough protein daily.
-It is still recommended to introduce new foods or new textures of foods back into your diet slowly; always try only one new food at a meal.
+It is still recommended to introduce new foods or new textures of foods back into your diet slowly; try only one new food at a meal.

 Protein Sources/Low Fat Dairy